ngautam21/Cloud-Cost-Optimization-Solutions/AWS/compute/ec2/LoadBalancer/Readme.md

 # Overview:
-**What are ELB’s**
+**What are Load Balancers**
-- ELB is a AWS service to distribute the workload across registered targets.
+- Elastic load balancer is a AWS service to distribute the workload across registered targets.
 Can be use for multiple reasons most common - provide high availability, scalability, security.

 **Important to remember:**
 - Any created load balancer accrued charges.